vane/blocking-http-proxy/README.md

 ## Description

 Just blocking stuff that is in ```block.yaml```
-This code might be a bit ugy cause it's my first code in golang and I know it but it works with http/https traffic and is keeping me away from unwanted websites that try to save data to my computer.
+This code might be a bit ulgy cause it's my first code in golang and I know it but it works with http/https traffic and is keeping me away from unwanted websites that try to save data to my computer.